 What causes a child’s blood sugar to drop?

 Type 1 diabetes is an auto-immune condition by which the pancreas’s production of insulin is limited.
 Insulin must be administered through daily injections or a pump.

-Type 1 diabetes is what generally occurs in children and teens.
+Type 1 diabetes generally occurs in children and teens.
 This was previously known as juvenile diabetes and insulin-dependent Mellitus.
 When a child has diabetes, it can be frightening and unnerving when their blood sugar is so high.
-Here are tips for lowering your child’s blood sugar.
+Here are some tips for lowering your child’s blood sugar.

 If for any reason you suspect your child may have Type 1 diabetes (T1D), insist that your doctor perform a simple blood test to measure the blood sugars and a urine sample to test for glucose and ketone levels.
 This is an easy test and may be lifesaving.

-It is important to get your child’s Type 1 diabetes under control and with the help of the pediatricians at Julia Barriga MD PA, your child will have a management plan that will help them thrive.
-Call us or schedule an online appointment for more details.
+It is important to get your child’s Type 1 diabetes under control, and with the help of the pediatricians at Julia Barriga, MD, PA, your child will have a management plan that will help them thrive.
+Contact us or schedule an online appointment for more details.
 We are open 6 days a week.
 We serve patients from Tampa FL, Terrace FL, Thonotosassa FL, Lutz FL, Greater Carrollwood FL, Lake Magdalene FL, Westchase FL, and Town ‘N’ Country FL.